-Our I/O device can accept 0-24V wet signals, dry signals, or any voltage or amperage scaled output from a sensor or PLC.
+Our I/O device can accept 0-48VDC signals, either from a sensor, PLC output, or relay within the machine's electrical cabinet.
 At a minimum, you will need a signal that represents that the machine is active.
 This is required for machine utilization.
 To track production, you will also need a signal that indicates that the machine has completed a cycle.

 For the purposes of this tutorial, and to keep implementations consistent, please use the following Pin configuration:

 - For In-Cycle use Pin AIN0

 If your signals are coming from circuits on the machine that may have different power supplies or voltages, you want to make sure to protect the machine from voltages back-feeding across circuits or power rails.
 In these cases be sure to add a relay to protect the machine and I/O device.